 After competing as the only Australian ensemble in the Melbourne International Chamber Music Competition (MICMC) in 2011, the Streeton Trio has gone on to become one of Australia’s most internationally successful piano trios.
 Named after the Australian Impressionist painter, Sir Arthur Streeton, the trio has received great acclaim for performances in venues all around the world.
-With entries now open for MICMC 2022, Musica Viva caught up with the trio’s violinist, Emma Jardine, to reflect on her own experiences with the Competition and hear how it played a defining role in the ensemble’s artistic development and success on the international stage.
+We caught up with the trio’s violinist, Emma Jardine, to reflect on her own experiences with the Competition and hear how it played a defining role in the ensemble’s artistic development and success on the international stage.

 What prompted you to enter the MICMC competition?